Christianity and abortion: Protestant denominations

 Even among Protestants who believe that abortion should be a legal option, there are those who believe that it should nonetheless be morally unacceptable in most instances.
 This stance was expressed by former President Bill Clinton when he asserted that abortion should be "safe, legal and rare."
 Other Protestants, most notably the Evangelicals, have sought to sharply restrict the conditions under which abortion is legally available.
 At the other extreme, some Protestants support freedom of choice and assert that abortion should not only be legal but even morally acceptable in certain circumstances.

 Protestant supporters of abortion rights include the United Church of Christ, the Episcopal Church, the Presbyterian Church (USA), and the Lutheran Women's Caucus.
 At its 2016 General Conference, the United Methodist Church voted by a margin of 425 to 268 to withdraw from the Religious Coalition for Reproductive Choice.
 The vote reflects a growing conservative tide on social issues among United Methodists, including abortion.

-The American Baptist Churches USA and the Evangelical Lutheran Church of America consider abortion permissible under certain restricted circumstances.
+In the United States, the Reformed Church in the United States, Southern Baptist Convention and Assemblies of God USA are opposed to abortion, except when necessary to protect the life of the mother.

 Fundamentalist and evangelical movements

-Despite their general opposition to abortion, fundamentalist churches that include the conservative evangelical, Non-denominational, Independent Baptist and Pentecostal movements, do not have a consensus doctrine regarding abortion.
+Despite their general opposition to abortion, fundamentalist churches that include the conservative evangelical, non-denominational, Independent Baptist and Pentecostal movements, do not have a consensus doctrine regarding abortion.
 While these movements hold in common that abortion (when there is no threat to the life of the mother) is a form of infanticide, there is no consensus as to whether exceptions should be allowed when the mother's life is in mortal danger, or when the pregnancy resulted from rape or incest.
 Some argue that the lives of both the mother and fetus should be given equal consideration, in effect condemning all abortion including those performed to save the life of the mother.
 Others argue for exceptions which favor the life of the mother, perhaps including pregnancies resulting from cases of rape or incest.